 What is positive ageing?

 It is a term used to describe a process of maintaining a positive attitude towards ageing.
 This encompasses feeling good about yourself, keeping fit and healthy, and engaging fully in life.
 Ageing can often be seen as something negative during a time where significant changes to the body and mind occur.
-Stanfield Nursing Home endeavour to centre this attention around positive experiences instead.
+Therefore, Stanfield Nursing Home endeavours to centre this attention around positive experiences instead.
 Keeping this in mind is the key to living longer, healthier and having a better quality of life.